Gaudete Sunday: Gaudete

 The day takes its common name from the Latin word Gaudete ("Rejoice"), the first word of the introit of this day's Mass:

 Gaudete in Domino semper: iterum dico, gaudete.
 Modestia vestra nota sit omnibus hominibus: Dominus enim prope est. Nihil solliciti sitis: sed in omni oratione et obsecratione cum gratiarum actione petitiones vestræ innotescant apud Deum.
 Benedixisti Domine terram tuam: avertisti captivitatem Jacob.

-Rejoice in the Lord always; again I say, rejoice.
-Let your forbearance be known to all, for the Lord is near at hand; have no anxiety about anything, but in all things, by prayer and supplication, with thanksgiving, let your requests be known to God.
-Lord, you have blessed your land; you have turned away the captivity of Jacob.
+Rejoice in the Lord always; again I will say, Rejoice.
+Let your gentleness be known to everyone.
+The Lord is near.
+Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.

+LORD, you were favorable to your land; you restored the fortunes of Jacob.